ecoacoustics/website/content/resources/lessons/acoustics-indices/presentation/index.md

 <div class="footnotes">
 Sugai LSM, Silva TSF, Ribeiro JW, Llusia D. 2019.
 Terrestrial Passive Acoustic Monitoring: Review and Perspectives.
 BioScience 69:5–11.
 </div>

+>Notes:
+>In the graph presented from the review paper (Sugai et al., 2019) we can see that 100% of studies looking at soundscapes (las row on the plot) used acoustic indices.
+The other analytical methods (manual tagging and recognisers) are very time-consuming to be used in large datasets, besides the need for expert knowledge to identify species.
+Moreover, the choice of which species to monitor can also be an issue, especially when considering recordings from different locations, where finding shared species of significance might be a problem.
 {{% /slide %}}
 {{% slide %}}